asonnens/VCF_reader/README.md

 When the variant is intergenic, gene is reported as NA.

 The Impact is describes whether the variant(s) are intergenic or within a gene.
 If they are within a gene, they are reported as insertion, deletion,nonsense, missense, synonymous, within the UTR or a splice site, or intronic.
+In some cases they are labeled as 'complex', which usually indicates multiple SNPs.

 When there are multiple variants in the same position, the alleles are reported within the same column, separated by a colon- the percentage of reads supporting each alternate variant allele are also separated by a colon.

-###To run:
+### To run:

 python2.7 read_vcf.py

-###To use on other VCF files
+### To use on other VCF files
-To change the files that are parsed with this script, or to change the name of the output file, modify lines 10 and 11 of the script, in the main function.
+To change the files that are parsed with this script, or to change the name of the output file, modify lines 126 and 127 of the script, in the main function.

-###Additional notes
+### Additional notes

 This script is written in Python 2.7.

-This script takes about 15 minutes to run on the original VCF file.
+This script takes about 10 minutes to run on the original VCF file.
 While it's running, the terminal output will show progress.
 In retrospect, this script could probably be sped up by using a batch API command.

 **The VCF file and ExAC genome browser are both using the coordinate system for hg19/GRCh37**